johnridesabike/bikewalklife/posts/2021/10/biking-for-coffee-coffeeneuring-2021-trip-1.md

   alt: 'Biking for Coffee #1'
   caption: ''
 external_link: ''
+excerpt: >
+  I'm experimenting with a new project for the Coffeeneuring Challenge this year.
+I'll document each of my rides with a GoPro camera.
+The idea is to show the good, the bad, and the ugly of bike commuting, or at least of biking for coffee.
+People who don't bike commute often have difficulty imagining what biking is even like, which then gets reflected in our haphazard infrastructure.
+Hopefully, videos like this can demystify some of the bike commute experience.

 ---
 <iframe width="560" height="315" src="https://www.youtube.com/embed/7yrDA-Ip1BE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>